Overview

 ## How it works

-[Smart Sessions](https://github.com/erc7579/smartsessions) is built around three concepts: **owners** (who can sign), **actions** (what they can do), and **policies** (under what conditions).
+[Smart Sessions](https://github.com/erc7579/smartsessions) is built around three concepts: **owners** (who can sign), **permissions** (what they can do), and **policies** (under what conditions).

 ## Owners